1990–91 Orlando Magic season: Off-season

+Regular season

-The Magic continued to struggle in their second season losing their first six games of the regular season.
-After a three-game winning streak, the team lost 16 of their next 18 games, which included seven and eight-game losing streaks.
-However, February would be the best month for the Magic as they won 8 out of 11 games, finishing in fourth place in the Midwest Division with a 31–51 record.
+With the addition of Scott and Kite, the Magic continued to struggle in their second season, losing their first six games of the regular season.
+After a three-game winning streak, the team lost 16 of their next 18 games, which included a seven-game losing streak between November and December, and an eight-game losing streak in December, leading to a 5–22 start to the season.
+The Magic posted a six-game losing streak in January, and later on held a 14–33 record at the All-Star break.
+However, the team won eight of their eleven games in February, and played around .500 in winning percentage for the remainder of the season, finishing in fourth place in the Midwest Division with a 31–51 record, which was a 13-game improvement over their inaugural season.

-Point guard Scott Skiles averaged 17.2 points and 8.4 assists per game, and was named the NBA Most Improved Player of the Year, while Scott averaged 15.7 points per game, led the Magic with 125 three-point field goals, and was named to the NBA All-Rookie First Team.
-In addition, Terry Catledge averaged 14.6 points and 7.0 rebounds per game, while second-year guard Nick Anderson provided the team with 14.1 points and 5.5 rebounds per game, and Otis Smith contributed 13.9 points and 5.2 rebounds per game.
-Meanwhile, Jerry Reynolds provided with 12.9 points per game, while Jeff Turner averaged 8.6 points and 5.1 rebounds per game, and Sam Vincent contributed 8.3 points and 4.0 assists per game.
+Scott Skiles averaged 17.2 points and 8.4 assists per game, and was named the NBA Most Improved Player of the Year, while Scott averaged 15.7 points per game, led the Magic with 125 three-point field goals, and was named to the NBA All-Rookie First Team, and Terry Catledge provided the team with 14.6 points and 7.0 rebounds per game.
+In addition, second-year guard Nick Anderson provided with 14.1 points and 5.5 rebounds per game, while Otis Smith contributed 13.9 points and 5.2 rebounds per game, and Jerry Reynolds provided with 12.9 points and 1.2 steals per game.
+Meanwhile, Jeff Turner averaged 8.6 points and 5.1 rebounds per game, Sam Vincent contributed 8.3 points and 4.0 assists per game, and second-year forward Michael Ansley provided with 5.7 points and 3.8 rebounds per game.
+On the defensive side, Kite averaged 4.8 points and 7.2 rebounds per game, and Mark Acres contributed 4.2 points and 5.3 rebounds per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Scott participated in the NBA Three-Point Shootout, while Smith participated in the NBA Slam Dunk Contest for the second time.
+Scott also finished in third place in Rookie of the Year voting, while Reynolds finished tied in sixth place in Sixth Man of the Year voting.
+The Magic finished 13th in the NBA in home-game attendance, with an attendance of 617,668 at the Orlando Arena during the regular season.

+Notable highlights

-On December 30, 1990, in a home game against the Denver Nuggets at the Orlando Arena, Skiles set an NBA record of 30 assists in a single game, as the Magic defeated the Nuggets, 155–116.
+One notable highlight of the regular season occurred on December 30, 1990, in a home game against the Denver Nuggets at the Orlando Arena.
+Skiles scored 22 points, and also set an NBA record of 30 assists in a single game, as the Magic defeated the Nuggets, 155–116.

+Aftermath

+Following the season, Ansley was released to free agency.